-Egypt is a key country for German development policy: with a current portfolio of 1.6 billion euros, it is one of the largest partner countries of German development cooperation.
-The following priority areas have been agreed with the Egyptian Government: promoting employment to foster sustainable economic development; the water sector and waste management; and promoting renewable energy and energy efficiency.
-In addition, Germany provides funding for projects including the construction of primary schools, efforts to improve the status of women and girls, administrative reform and district development in the Greater Cairo metropolitan area.
+With 1.6 billion euro in loans and subsidies, Egypt is one of the largest partner countries of German development cooperation.
+Support focuses on the following areas: employment to foster sustainable economic development, including development of the private sector, the water sector and waste management, and renewable energy and energy efficiency.
+In addition, Germany provides funding for projects including the construction of primary schools, efforts to improve the status of women and girls, administrative reform and district development.

-The seven German Schools in Egypt are attended by just under 5000 pupils.
-The Goethe-Institut branches in Cairo and Alexandria not only offer extensive language programmes and library facilities, but also organise numerous events.
-Around 19,000 students are enrolled on German courses at nine universities in Egypt, with support from German Academic Exchange Service lectors.
-It is estimated that over 300,000 people are learning German.
-The German Archaeological Institute is primarily involved in excavations, but also oversaw the restoration of Islamic monuments in Historic Cairo.
+The seven German Schools in Egypt are attended by some 4000 pupils.
+The Goethe-Institut branches in Cairo and Alexandria not only offer extensive language and education programmes, but also organise numerous events.
+Some 19,000 people are either studying German or training to be German teachers at one of the 36 Egyptian universities offering German, or are learning German as a foreign language parallel to their studies.
+They are assisted by lectors of the German Academic Exchange Service (DAAD).
+It is estimated that some 400,000 people are learning the language.
+The German Archaeological Institute is carrying out numerous excavations as well as restoration projects – Islamic monuments in Historic Cairo, for example.

 In the academic sector, four German universities and research institutes maintain offices in Egypt, while the DAAD also has a branch office in the country.
 In addition, Germany supports the German University in Cairo and the German International University.